Cost of living in Canada

 In Canada it’s more controlled where you can buy alcohol.
 It varies from province to province how strict the rules are but in general, each province has its own provincially owned alcohol store where you need to go if you want to buy anything stronger than beer or wine (for example in Ontario that’s called LCBO (Liquor Control Board of Ontario)).

-In Ontario, you have only fairly recently been able to buy beer and wine in some supermarkets and there’s also a store called the Beer Store that just sells beer!
+In Ontario, you have only fairly recently been able to buy beer and wine in some supermarkets and convenience stores and there’s also a store called the Beer Store that sells just beer!

 Some provinces are more strict, others slightly less.